Can Lyme disease and chronic infections cause cancer?

 Even in the absence of a certain diagnosis, treatment for Lyme disease might begin.

-Leukemia and Lyme disease patients may also want to talk about the medical implications of having both diseases.
-Typically, antibiotics are used to treat Lyme disease, which is normally safe for a person with leukaemia to consume.
+Patients with leukemia and Lyme disease may also want to talk about the medical implications of having both diseases.
+Typically, antibiotics are used to treat Lyme disease, which is normally safe for a person with leukemia to consume.

 Takeaway

-A similar mechanism could apply to other suspected and known cancer-causing agents including Helicobacter pylori infection (causing stomach cancer) or in the case of Lyme disease or asbestos exposure (lung mesothelioma).
+A similar mechanism could apply to other suspected and known cancer-causing agents, including Helicobacter pylori infection (causing stomach cancer) or Lyme disease or asbestos exposure (lung mesothelioma).

-Studies on the type of tissue and DNA damage produced by NO and by other reactive oxygen species are shedding new light on the molecular mechanisms by which chronic inflammatory processes may initiate or enhance carcinogenesis in humans.
+Studies on the types of tissue and DNA damage produced by NO and other reactive oxygen species are shedding new light on the molecular mechanisms by which chronic inflammatory processes may initiate or enhance carcinogenesis in humans.

 RELATED POSTS